-The table below shows the remuneration for the members of the board of directors and general managers in the year 2018 and 2017.
-In addition, the Group paid in 2018 a directors and officers liability insurance fee of TUSD 11 (2017: TUSD 12).
-Travel expenses amounted to TUSD 4 (2017: TUSD 4).
+The table below shows the remuneration for the members of the board of directors and general managers in the year 2019 and 2018.
+In addition, the Group paid in 2019 a directors and officers liability insurance fee of TUSD 11 (2018: TUSD 11).
+Travel expenses amounted to TUSD 7 (2018: TUSD 4).

 Board and management remuneration is defined and paid out in CHF.
 See also the remuneration report.
-Dr Marcel Erni has waived any remuneration as board member.